Those fake active shooter calls to schools? A similar thing happened before

 But that facility in creating a number means the service is prone to fraud and abuse.
 Scammers have been known to use these numbers to make spam calls that ultimately aim to persuade targets to wire money.
 The numbers are also disposable.
 Users can sign up, use the number for a while, and make a new one if it gets reported.
 Posner said that while TextNow is a favored carrier for these scammers, it's an industry-wide problem.

-A TextNow spokesperson told NPR that "we place a high value on customer safety and privacy."
-Specifically, they continued, "our internal security team works diligently to identify and disable accounts that are being used for illegal activity or violate our terms of service."
+TextNow spokesperson Nick de Pass told NPR that "we place a high value on customer safety and privacy."
+Specifically, he continued, "our internal security team works diligently to identify and disable accounts that are being used for illegal activity or violate our terms of service."
 The company declined to comment on the specific false bomb alert in Louisiana.

 But according to the investigative files obtained by NPR, Bossier Parish did receive records from TextNow detailing the email address, username, registration date, original IP address, and IP logs of the person behind the spring bomb scares.